 Who are the Graders?

-CGC is the clear market leader in the magazine grading category.
-Their history goes back to 2000, when it transformed the graded comic book collecting world.
-Then four years later, CGC made its move into magazine grading, launching with two iconic publications that couldn’t be more different: Sports Illustrated and Playboy.
-From these unlikely beginnings, CGC quickly built the magazine grading standard, bringing their trusted certification process to virtually every major publication you can think of, from newsstand staples to collector favorites.
+CGC is the clear market leader in magazine grading.
+The company transformed comic book collecting when it launched in 2000, then expanded into magazine grading four years later with two iconic publications: Sports Illustrated and Playboy.
+From there, CGC established the industry standard, bringing their certification process to virtually every major publication — from newsstand staples to collector favorites.

-Card-grading leader PSA announced in 2024 that they will enter the magazine and comic book grading space sometime in 2025.
-That time has come, PSA will begin grading magazines and comics on July 14, 2025.
+Card-grading leader PSA announced in 2024 that it would enter the magazine and comic book grading space in 2025.
+PSA began grading magazines and comics since July 14, 2025.

 Source: PSAcard.com